 Warning: Last items in stock!

 Kampot pepper is the berry of Piper Nigrum, a tropical liana that grows in Cambodia.
-It is cultivated in an ecological and sustainable way by small producers in the province of Kampot, located in the south of Cambodia as well as in the province of Kep.
+It is cultivated in an ecological and reasoned way by small producers in the province of Kampot, located in the south of Cambodia as well as in the province of Kep.

 Kampot red pepper gets all its aromas from its location and the climatic elements specific to the region: sun, sea breeze, moderate rainfall...
 Its harvest in full maturity brings us its intense notes of caramels.

 Cultivated without fertilizers or pesticides, Kampôt pepper is a product of responsible agriculture

-Did you know that?
-Kampot pepper has been awarded the IGP (Protected Geographical Indication) label since 2010.
+Did you know that? : Since 2010, Kampot pepper has had the IGP (Protected Geographical Indication) label.
 This label certifies that the quality of the products that hold it is linked to their place of production and their processing technique.
 In 2016 it also received the PDO label (Protected Designation of Origin), which gives it a certain protection on the European market.

 Did you know that?
-Half of the Kampot pepper production, i.e. 1,500 tons, is exported to France.
+Half of Kampot pepper production, or 1,500 tons, is exported to France.
 Our selection of Kampot red pepper owes its quality to the rigorous selection of the peppercorns

 There are 4 varieties of Kampot pepper:

 The main difference between Nepal Timut pepper and Kampot pepper is the tree on which it grows.

-As Kampot pepper grows on a tropical liana, it is considered a rare and superior quality pepper.
-The Timut pepper, on the other hand, grows on an ash tree or clave tree, which makes it a false pepper.
+Kampot pepper grows on a tropical liana and is considered a rare and superior quality pepper.
+Timut pepper, on the other hand, grows on an ash tree or clave tree, which makes it a false pepper.

 The first traces of the existence of Kampot pepper date back to the 13th century.
-A Chinese diplomat named Zhou Daguan discovered it during his visit to Khmer territory.
+A Chinese diplomat named Zhou Daguan discovered it while visiting Khmer territory.

 The cultivation of Kampot pepper has been limited because it was contained by the French who were trying to promote the sale of Cochinchine.